 Set aside dedicated time outside of your traditional meetings to have your performance evaluation meetings.
 Plan to meet individually with each team member for between 30 and 45 minutes.
 If possible, give your team members about a week’s notice so they can plan for them.

 Tip: Don’t forget to ask team members for their opinions during the conversation.
 Aside from the standard questions about past performance and future goals, ask for feedback about your management style or the company culture.
-You can also ask where or if they hope to grow in the company long term.Read: Don’t like giving feedback?
+You can also ask where or if they hope to grow in the company over the long term.Read: Don’t like giving feedback?
 These 20 tips are for you

 The questions you ask team members during evaluations should flow into goal-setting sessions.
 When you end the performance review process with a set goal, team members have a clear idea of what they need to work on between evaluations.
 Two goal-setting options include SMART goals and OKRs: